Box Office: Angelina Jolie's 'Those Who Wish Me Dead' DOA as 'Spiral' Claims No. 1

-LOS ANGELES, May 16 (Variety.com) - Angelina Jolie’s survival action thriller “Those Who Wish Me Dead” didn’t do much to revive the North American box office.
+LOS ANGELES (Variety.com) - Angelina Jolie’s survival action thriller “Those Who Wish Me Dead” didn’t do much to revive the North American box office.
 The Warner Bros. film, which debuted simultaneously on the streaming service HBO Max, took in a paltry $2.8 million in its opening weekend.

 The movie’s hybrid release on HBO Max likely isn’t the reason “Those Who Wish Me Dead” sold hardly any tickets; “Godzilla vs. Kong” and “Mortal Kombat” were both recent Warner Bros. films that were able to generate decent box office revenues despite being released concurrently on a streaming service.